zameermd9/Coding-challenge-1/README.md

 Output:

-1.We get the end effector Rotation and position and each and every point of Trace
+1.We get the end effector Rotation and position at each and every point of Trace

 Things i did in Building this Code: